Azure-Samples/active-directory-verifiable-credentials/B2C/README.md

 # Azure AD Verifiable Credentials integration with Azure AD B2C
 This folder includes what you need to integrate Azure AD B2C with Verifiable Credentials.
 Use cases are:

+**UPDATE 2022-09-16** Added instructions for how make changes if you are using the [SocialAndLocalAccountsWithMfa](#SocialAndLocalAccountsWithMfa-changes) version of the B2C starter pack and get errors when uploading.

 **UPDATE 2022-06-30** Added B2C Policy that presents a QR code on the signin page so you can signin with VC already there.

 **UPDATE 2022-05-10** You need to change your existing Rules files since the claim `sub` is now a restricted claim and will no longer work.
 You need to change it to `oid`.
 See `oid` in this README file below.